MarKenn/LetMeIn/README.md

 ### Create new account?

  - Added a button on the login page to show a signup form
- - Sign up simply saves the credentials, which can be used on the login page
+ - Sign up simulates the request to an API by saving locally, credentials can then be used on the login page
  - Has a `Have an existing account?` button to go back to the login page

 |  |  |